 2. Fires more than once every 20 years, or during the cool season by prescribed fire, can eliminate chaparral by first reducing its biodiversity through the loss of fire-sensitive species, then by converting it to non-native weedlands (called type-conversion).

-4. The age and density of chaparral has little to do with the occurrence of such large fires (large fires in southern California shrublands are driven primarily by weather, such as Santa Ana winds and drought).
+4. The age and density of chaparral has little to do with the occurrence of such large fires.
+Large fires in California shrublands are driven primarily by weather, such as Santa Ana winds, sundowner winds, and multi-year droughts.

-5. Chaparral has a high-intensity, crown fire regime, meaning when a fire burns it burns everything, frequently leaving behind an ashen landscape.
-This is in contrast to a "surface fire regime" found in dry Ponderosa pine forests in the American Southwest.
-Although there can be high-intensity patches where all the trees burn (high-severity), these fires typically burn at low-intensity, consuming mostly just the understory and leaving the larger trees unharmed except for occasssional fire scars.
+5. Chaparral has a high-intensity, crown fire regime, meaning when a fire burns, it burns everything, frequently leaving behind an ashen landscape.
+This is in contrast to a "surface fire regime" found in dry Ponderosa pine forests in the American Southwest where fires mostly burn the understory and only char the tree trunks rather than getting into the tree tops (crowns).

 Knowledge is Power: Learn the Science about Fire